tennis elbow - golfer's elbow - bursitis - tendon tear- fracture

 After a diagnosis of muscle, tendon or ligament damage, bursitis or fracture, your arm or elbow injury management plan should include physical therapy treatment as often as possible.

-SportsMed is the product we suggest to aid recovery of an arm or elbow injury
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of an arm or elbow injury

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with arm muscle rehabilitation.

 - Pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)